bablokb/cp-buzzer-music/Readme.md

   - `MusicPlayer` fails in dispatching notes if there are more notes than buzzers for a given timepoint.
 This is no problem if notes only overlap due to rounding effects, but it just does not work to play a melody and a full chord on only four buzzers.
+The constructor of `MusicPlayer` has a parameter `skip=False`.
+Setting `skip=True` will skip notes if all buzzers are busy (usually an inferior choice).
   - Onlinesequencer.net often provides multiple versions of a song.
 Simpler versions tend to sound better than complex, fat versions.
   - Be aware of copyright issues when copying music.